FilatovSoft/XenoExecutor-Roblox/README.md

 2.Temporarily disable the antivirus: to avoid possible program blockages.

-3.Unzip the archive: open the downloaded file ‘xeno.zip’ and extract its contents.

-4.Launch the xeno injector: the program is ready for use.
+3.Launch the xeno injector: the program is ready for use.